 This cool little contemporary home sits up above a river, with views of the water below.
 A closed-in kitchen that blocked views of the water, an awkward L-shaped living room, no utility storage, and too much space devoted to the “den” were robbing the owners of a comfortable daily life in their home.
+The redesigned house, including a contemporary kitchen remodel, is dramatically better.

 You can see the dated, awkward arrangement in the “before” photo above.
 What they wanted was a new kitchen, pantry, mudroom, office, much better living space, and better views of the river.
 With so much on their wish list, it’d be natural to think that adding on would help.
 Yet a close study of the house revealed that the problem wasn’t a lack of space, it was lack of well-planned space.